mcjauregui72/CNN_MedImageClassification/README.md

   * Testing performance: Because accuracy was higher, and loss lower, than with first_model and second_model, chained_model exhibited better generalization to unseen data than the submodels.
   * Conclusion: chained_model achieved the best generalization, balancing training, validation, and testing performance among all four models.

-When a model achieves balance, the performance metrics (e.g., accuracy, loss) across training, validation, and testing datasets are:
-Similar: The gaps between the datasets are small.
-Consistent: Validation and testing results are neither significantly better nor worse than training gaps between metrics are not extreme, indicating reasonable generalization

-Poor balance:  The model is overfitting to the training data, with large drops in performance on unseen data

-  Why Is Balance Important?
-Indicates Generalization: A balanced model is likely to perform well on new, unseen data, making it more useful in real-world applications.
-Prevents Overfitting/Underfitting:
-Overfitting: The model memorizes training data but fails on unseen data.
-Underfitting: The model fails to learn meaningful patterns from the data.
-Reflects Robustness: Balanced performance ensures the model is not overly sensitive to variations in the data.
-By ensuring balance, the model can achieve consistent and reliable results across different datasets, making it effective and trustworthy.

 The chained_model demonstrates the best balance between training, validation, and testing performance, making it the most effective model in this comparison.